wearefrank/ladybug/README.md

 ### Prepare for next cycle
 - Go into the file `ladybug-frontend/package.json` and increment the version number (for example `0.0.12` -> `0.0.13`)
-- Commit and push the changes in `ladybug-frontend/package.json`, with the commit message `Set version to X.Y.Z for the next development cycle`
+- Commit and push the changes in `ladybug-frontend/package.json`, with the commit message `Set version to A.B.C for the next development cycle`, where `A.B.C` is your new version.

 CI/CD
 =====